Coledunsby/fastlane-plugin-release/README.md

 )
 ```

+This will:
+ 1) Tag the release (e.g. "v/2.0.0")
+ 2) Push the tag to remote
+ 3) Push the podspec
+ 4) Increment the podspec version
+ 5) Increment the xcodeproj version
+ 6) Commit the version bumps
+ 7) Push the commit to remote

 ## Issues and Feedback

 For any other issues and feedback about this plugin, please submit it to this repository.